General Education

 - Principles of Economics

-- This course has two parts: The first part consists of the Microeconomics section, that studies the institution of markets- what they do, how they impact daily lives, and how are we to think about their outcomes.
-We also study situations where markets are harmful to society and discuss some ways out of this mess.
-This time I also intend to focus on why we continue to see so much misery in the world if the fixes to the market are so easy?
-The second part of the course consists of the Macroeconomics section, that studies some very commonly used aggregate measures of economic activity, business cycles and helps you understand the role of policy in mitigating their influence on individuals.
-Here too, our class focuses on issues of how well we did in addressing the ills of the Great Recession in 2008.
+- This course introduces students to fundamental forces underlying the economic world.
+It has two parts: the first part consists of the Microeconomics section, and the second part is the Macroeconomics section.
+In the Microeconomics part of the course we study the institution of markets- what they do, how they impact daily lives, and how are we to think about their outcomes.
+We also study situations where markets are harmful to society and discuss ways to improve market outcomes.
+In the Macroeconomics section the focus is on understand the aggregate economy by studying some very commonly used aggregate measures of economic activity.
+We further focus on why business cycles occur, the causes underlying inflation and the role of government in stabilizing the economy.

 - Microeconomics